When is the daily coronavirus briefing? How to watch on TV and online

 What will be included in today’s briefing?

-It’s not yet clear, but Johnson is normally joined by Chief Medical Officer Professor Chris Whitty and Chief Scientific Officer Sir Patrick Vallance, in addition to members of his cabinet, such as chancellor Rishi Sunak.
+It’s not yet clear, but a minister is normally joined by Chief Medical Officer Professor Chris Whitty and Chief Scientific Officer Sir Patrick Vallance.

+Ministers that have led the briefing in the past include Chancellor Rishi Sunak, Foreign Secretary Dominic Raab, Health Secretary Matt Hancock, Transport Secretary Grant Shapps and Home Secretary Priti Patel.

 Will Boris Johnson be at the coronavirus briefing?

-Johnson is expected to lead the daily briefing having recovering from COVID-19 last month.
+Johnson often leads the briefings after recovering from COVID-19 last month.
+However, he can be replaced by other relevant ministers.

 Does Boris Johnson have coronavirus?